wds-seu/HITT/README.md

 4. Config the config.py file, use daojiao_pairs.xlsx file run the context_finder.py file to find the context of each pair in all sentence sequences;
 5. Save the entity pairs, label information together with context information as input data;
 6. Use Stanford CoreNLP to parse the input data into input sequence;
-7. run following command in all model files:
+7. Run following command in all model files:

 python train.py <path_to_training_file> <path_to_word_embedding_file>